NickGV/blog-react/README.md

 # Blogi

 Blogi is a simple blogging application built with React.
 It allows users to create, read, update, and delete blog posts.
+The application now uses a custom API built by the developer.

 ## Visit the page here: [Visit](https://blogi-nickgv.netlify.app)